 … a person familiar with the internal government discussions said there were still concerns that China might have made too many concessions while the United States should have been more responsive to China’s key concerns.

 If China really feels the deal is uneven and we’re looking at a period of new demands, proposals, or compromises being put forward, negotiations could get slowed down and this deal delayed.

 Many are calling this Phase One Trade Deal the U.S. and China are working on a ceasefire to the trade war.
 The most well-known detail of the deal is that it would postpone any upcoming tariff hikes the U.S. has planned on Chinese goods.

 The next big date for tariff hikes on the calendar is December 15th.
-Most of a group of $300 worth of Chinese goods that had previously been scheduled for tariff hikes were postponed to that December date so those tariffs would miss international shipping’s peak season and not cause a potential negative impact on the Christmas and holiday shopping season.
+Most of a group of $300 billion worth of Chinese goods that had previously been scheduled for tariff hikes were postponed to that December date so those tariffs would miss international shipping’s peak season and not cause a potential negative impact on the Christmas and holiday shopping season.
 Originally, those December 15th tariff hikes were to be 10% increases, but that was increased to 15%.

 If the Phase One Trade Deal does fail to be completed and signed by the original November 16th/17th target, the new deadline becomes December 15th to stop those 15% tariff hikes from hitting.
 Or at the very least postpone them.

 A postponement may not be enough for China.
 In that South China Morning Post article, Wu wrote: